 The disclosure requirements for pension benefits under IAS19 are detailed in Notes 38 and 39.
 The appointed actuaries have confirmed an increase of £60.551M in their assessment of the funding level for the pension fund.
-This increase is due to the fact that the financial assumptions as at 31 March 2018 are more favourable than they were at 31 March 2017, and can be attributed to the impact of a sharp decline in real bond yields has had on the pension fund discount rate that is applied to pension liabilities over the medium to long term, while the Fund investments continue to perform strongly.
+This increase is due to revisions in the financial assumptions as at 31 March 2018 compared to 31 March 2017, while the Fund investments continue to perform strongly.
 The effect of this has been to reduce the assessed pension liability of £45.386M to a surplus of £15.165M.